cibernox/ember-native-dom-helpers/README.md

 previously easy to perform using traditional methods.

-Since the `andThen` helper waits for the app to settle (no pending requests or promises) and in integration tests every interation is wrapped in `Ember.run`, there was no easy way of testing transient state like loading substates or the state of a components while some promise is pending without a awkward setup of timeouts.
+Since the `andThen` helper waits for the app to settle (no pending requests or promises) and in integration tests every interaction is wrapped in `Ember.run`, there was no easy way of testing transient state like loading substates or the state of a components while some promise is pending without a awkward setup of timeouts.